ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 Normally it is used for calculating atom velocities from their positions.
 Values from 1 to 5 are allowed.
-If MD engine velocities are provided in the trajectory file, you can choose to use them by setting this to 0.
+If MD engine velocities are provided in the trajectory file, you can (and should) choose to use them by setting this to 0.

-The velocities calculated from atom positions have a tendency to be underestimated compared to the values used by the MD engine in the simulation, and the error in the calculation increases quickly with the size of the trajectory time step.
+The velocities calculated from atom positions may differ from the values used by the MD engine during the simulation.
+Additionally, if your MD engine was not writing out every frame, the velocities are likely to be underestimated compared to the values used by the MD engine in the simulation, and the error in the calculation increases quickly with the number of trajectory frames skipped in the MD output.

 .. _configurator-analysis-MoleculeSelectionConfigurator: